 A National Institute of Health study shows that petting and talking to your dog lowers your blood pressure more than having a conversation with another person.

 The study found the subjects’ blood pressure rates were lowest when petting their dogs.
-Blood pressure increased slightly while talking to their dogs and increased even more when talking to a human.
+Blood pressure slightly increased while talking to their dogs and rose even more when talking to a human.

 Touch, therefore, seems much more important than conversation, which may be why it’s soothing for people when their dogs sleep between their legs or sleep behind their knees.